intermountainneuroimaging/Training/Neuroimaging Boot Camp/2_HPC: Large Datasets on Summit/README.md

 While keeping a duplicate copy of all the open access data you anticipate needing for your research on our local servers may sound appealing, lets stop and consider some pros and cons:

-Open Access Data Duplicate on CURC ***Pros***:
+***Pros*** of duplicate dataset downloads:
-- Fast and reliable access to your data any time
+- Fast and reliable access to your dataset any time
 - Searchable metadata for all files
-- ...

-Open Access Data Duplicate on CURC ***Cons***:
+- "Traditional" method to access datasets

+***Cons*** of duplicate dataset downloads:
 - Expensive and occupies space on shared resources
-- Duplicate of data already stored offsite
+- *Duplicates* data already stored offsite
-- Risk breaking privacy or time limits agreed to in Data Use Agreements
+- Risk breaking privacy or time limit agreements in Data Use Agreements

 Since many researchers or institutions (including CU) are not ready to implement cloud based computing for cloud based datasets, we encourage all users to work towards a hybrid aproach where community datasets are retained only as long as ***necessary*** on CURC systems.

+#### What does this mean in practice?
+Many public data repositories such as UK Biobank, OpenNeuro, AWS, NIMH all have an interactive command line interface (CLI) so that users can programatically "pull/push" or download/upload data to their repositories in small pieces.
+In the figure below, we describe the best practice for cloud based public datasets.
+Where in users (1) ***Identify*** the data repository housing the dataset of choice and complete all necessary user agreements; (2) ***Define*** the collection of interest including desired sessions and image modalities to iterate over in small *batchs*; (3) ***Pull*** a subset of the data based on the desired collection; (4) ***Run*** any required local computations or statistical analysis; (5) ***Push*** result files to a permanent storage location; (5) ***Dump*** all downloaded and generated files.

 ![public dataset best practices on CURC resources](https://github.com/intermountainneuroimaging/Training/blob/main/Neuroimaging%20Boot%20Camp/2_HPC:%20Large%20Datasets%20on%20Summit/support-images/Interacting-with-Public-Data-graphic.jpg)

+What if you don't think your dataset or analysis plan meets best practices described here?
+We can help!
+Please contact Amy Hegarty (Amy.Hegarty@colorado.edu) or Lena Sherbakov (Lena.Sherbakov@colorado.edu).

-## Next steps, lets try it on some open access data!
+## Next steps, lets try it on some community data!

-Most public data repositories have a command line interface (CLI) or application programming interface (API) so that users can programatically reterive small buckets of the dataset at one time.

-For example, amazon web services (AWS) has its own interface where you may interact with the data on the amazon servers, or download the data to work with it on CURC system.
-In the following tutorial we will show how you can use AWS to interact with the Human Connectome Project open access data.
+The following example will showcase how you can run traditional neuroimaging analyses on community imaging datasets using Summit compute resources.
+In this example, the dataset has already been downloaded and stored in the ***Summit Scratch Datasets Filesystem*** to save time.

 Lets start by setting up where the data will go...